pehcx/cx-angular-ecommerce/README.md

 https://lokal-bonanza-private.vercel.app/

 ### Introduction
 LokalBonanza is a demo project showcasing a responsive platform where consumers can purchase high-quality, locally-sourced fruits and vegetables, delivered directly to their door.
+Feel free to explore the project at the provided URL.

 ### Main Tech Stack
 - Frontend: Angular, Tailwind CSS
 - Backend: Supabase
 - Deployment: Vercel

-### Project Access & Data Reset Schedule
+> [!CAUTION]
-Feel free to explore the project at the provided URL.
-Please note that the data will be reset daily at 08:00 AM (GMT+8).
+> Please note that the data will be reset daily at 08:00 AM (GMT+8).

 | Screenshots |
 | :-----: |